safar-jn/design-patterns/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new design pattern for this project
-title: ''
+title: TITLE
-labels: ''
+labels: feature
-assignees: ''
+assignees: safar-jn

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Design pattern**
+Name of a design pattern, you'd like to be added.

+**Usage**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear description of where the pattern could be used in given prototype.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+**Additional description**
-Add any other context or screenshots about the feature request here.
+Elaborate on how the pattern works or provide some other sources, which describe it.